ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO: Simulations and Empirical Application

-In Supplement~\ref{Sec:MinEig} we compare the minimum eigenvalues of the predictors correlation matrix of ARMAr-LASSO with those of LASSO and GLS-LASSO.
-Results show that, for the four DGPs considered, ARMAr-LASSO relies on a correlation matrix which exhibits a larger minimum eigenvalue compared to those of the classical LASSO and GLS-LASSO.
+In Supplement~\ref{Sec:MinEig}, we compare the minimum eigenvalues of the predictors correlation matrix of ARMAr-LASSO with those of LASSO and GLS-LASSO.
+Results show that ARMAr-LASSO relies on a correlation matrix that exhibits a larger minimum eigenvalue than the classical LASSO and GLS-LASSO.
+Notably, this corroborates the statement of Remark~\ref{rem3}.

+In addition to the results presented in this section, Supplement~\ref{sec:MoreSim} reports further simulations based on a common AR(1) structure with varying autoregressive coefficients $\phi$, larger sample sizes $T$, and cases where the ARMAr-LASSO misspecifies the AR model of the predictors.